dfinity/ic-hs/README.md

     cd ../universal_canister
     cargo build --target wasm32-unknown-unknown --release

-now yuo can run the test suite with
+now you can run the test suite with

     cabal new-build ic-ref-test